pyx-project/pyx/manual/axis.rst

    *reverse* can be set to indicate a reversed axis starting with bigger values first.
 Alternatively you can fix the axis range by *min* and *max* accordingly.
-   When divisor is set, it is taken to divide all data range and position informations while creating ticks.
+   When divisor is set, it is taken to divide all data range and position information while creating ticks.
 You can create ticks not taking into account a factor by that. *title* is the title of the axis.

    *parter* is a partitioner instance, which creates suitable ticks for the axis